Mammals

 Another blink is shown in the Figure.

-At 0ms, the right palpebral fissure is wider than the left due to weakness of the orbicularis oculi muscle (as result of the facial nerve palsy).
+At 0ms, the right palpebral fissure is wider than the left due to weakness of the orbicularis oculi muscle (as a result of the facial nerve palsy).
 At 180ms, the left eye is closing as the cat blinks.
 At 250ms, the right eyeball has retracted and in the next two stills, the nictitating membrane crosses the cornea and then returns.
 The blink has finished by 490ms.
 The head turned to the right during the course of the blink.

 In the Figure below, the eyeball is seen to retract, causing movement of the nictitating membrane, during a blink.